inside top of book cover

 43b

+Coarse, medium, spreading grass.
 Spikelets 3 mm or less in length.
-Course, medium, spreading grass.
-Ligule a dense fringe of hairs
+Ligule a dense fringe of hairs .. .

 ~~~~ ~~~~~~~~~~~~~~~~~~~~~~~~~

-44a (43) Inflorescence digitate, but often with one raceme located on culm an inch or two below the 2-6 clustered racemes.
-Spikelets nearly 1/4 inch (5-7 mm) long, appearing coarsely toothed, but not awned and greatly overhanging the rachis.
-Culms expanded at base, conspicuously flattened. { Small, coarse, annual clumping grass, typically as a weed, prostrate in mowed lawns, but upright where not so disturbed.
-Wiregrass [HAW - NAT], umog, goosegrass [GUM - NAT]
+44a (43) Culms expanded at base, conspicuously flattened and often whitish.
+Ligule a short, erose membrane.
+Inflorescence digitate, but often with one raceme located on culm an inch or two below the 2-6 clustered racemes.
+Spikelets nearly 1/4 inch (5-7 mm) long, appearing coarsely toothed, but not awned, compressed, and greatly overhanging the rachis.
+All bracteoles glabrous with membranous (scarious) margins. { Found typically as a weed growing prostrate in mowed lawns, but upright to 1 or even 2 m where not so disturbed.
+Wiregrass [HAW - NAT] [FACU], umog, goosegrass [GUM - NAT]

 Eleusine indica (L.) Gaertn.

 44b Inflorescence of (5-)7-20 spikes.
-Spikelet with several short awns, the longest about as long again as a spikelet, the shortest very short and on the upper glume. { Medium perennial grass of open, disturbed areas, verges, and pastures (Fig. 12A).
-(See also couplet [48a]) Rhodes grass [HAW - NAT] [GUM - NAT]
+Spikelets with several short awns, the longest about as long again as a spikelet, the shortest very short and on the upper glume; some bractioles ciliate. { Medium perennial grass of open, disturbed areas, verges, and pastures (Fig. 12A).
+(See also couplet [48a]) Rhodes grass [HAW - NAT] [FACU] [GUM - NAT]

 Chloris gayana Kunth